Main Bridge, USS Telesforo Trinidad (DDG-139)

 “Tin-can bastards,” Mason groused.
 Fucker loves to cut a line.

-Mason snarled to himself one last time before walking back inside the bridge.
-He somewhat resented that he was aboard one of ten non-FAX 2040 combatants in this clown show but really resented everything that had led up to it.
+Mason grumbled to himself one last time before he stuck his hands in his puffy jacket and walked back inside.
+He somewhat resented that he was aboard one of the handful of pre-FAX 2040 combatants in this clown show but really resented everything that had led up to it.
 FleetPro 36 had been put together in six weeks.
-I should’ve taken at least six months.
+It should’ve taken at least six months.
 It had been all chaos all the time.
-Trinidad’s refit had been sped up and pushed out of the dock with almost wartime urgency.
-Repair and refit schedules up and down the Pacific Coast had been absolutely fucked.
+Trinidad’s refit had been sped up and pushed out of the dock with near wartime urgency, which OPNAV had described as an “added benefit” to “ensure retention of damage control and repair capabilities demonstrated under the CNO’s Demobilization and Retention Strategy.”
+Well, it was not a war, and it had caused enough headaches to collectively split a skull open like a watermelon.
+In fact, repair and refit schedules up and down the Pacific Coast had been mauled and would take at least a year to get back into something resembling order.
+It almost felt like an impromptu first strike, but surely no one in the Ocasio-Cortez Administration would be dumb enough to start a war, least of all one in the mold of Putin’s Tell-No-One-Thunder-Run.

+Regardless, One Fleet had pulled it off.
+More than eighty ships were sailing from Puget Sound to regroup with another forty or so off Hawaii.
+This was probably the most melodramatic dick-wagging since the Allied Powers and the People’s Republic of China had signed the Malmö Accords in October ‘40.
+And there was just about the only person in the Navy patient and stubborn enough to pull off this circus.
+She was three miles ahead of Trinidad aboard USS Harriet Tubman (CVCN-84).
 She earned her name as a hot-headed tin-can driver in First Sino and Gulf IV.
-She was the Hero of Second Paracel—the up-jumped XO who had taken four Independence-class light frigates into a gun duel with a PLAN surface action group after they’d both run out of missiles—and won.
-That not-so-last-stand had bought enough time for Fifth Fleet, with assistance from the Vietnamese, to extract 3rd MLR and 31st MEU from Woody Island.
+She was the Hero of Second Paracel—the up-jumped XO who had taken a squadron of ex-LCS Canberra-class light frigates into a gun duel with a PLAN surface action group after they’d both run out of missiles—and won.
 She was up there with Zumwalt and Rickover—even after the Anzio Incident.
 It was said she played dirty to get the Naval Act of 2030 through Congress as the Director of the Office of Critical Procurement.
 Not like Senator Cruz is around to deny the rumors.
-Not least of all, she had been COMBATPAC-ALFLT for almost the entirety of Second Sino—Commander, Battle Force, Allied Fleet—nabbing US First Fleet and her third star after the war ended.
-Vice Admiral Kimberly Scott was not called “Kill Something” for no reason, and thank goodness for it.
+Not least of all, she had been COMBATPAC-ALFLT—Commander, Battle Force, Allied Fleet—for almost the entirety of Second Sino, nabbing US First Fleet and her third star after the war ended.
+Vice Admiral Kimberly Scott was not called “Kill Something” for nothing.

 By the time Roberston returned to his chair, Miyake was on his third lemon.
 A shiver went down his spine.
 Christ, I forgot that Corpos are weirder than us.
 He looked at his watch.
-0803.
+1009.
 Should be out of Puget Sound in ten.
 Thank fuck.
 Can’t wait to get out of here.

 Then, something outside the ship caught his eye.
 Fog.

-Robertson felt something wet and warm creeping down his face, he touched just above his lips, and he looked down to see his fingertips painted in dark red blood.
-“Well, shit,” the skipper murmured.
-“Sound general quarters.”
+The horizon was empty.
+Only royal blue water, baby-blue sky, and slate grey ships filled the view.
+It was a panorama fit for a postcard; everything thing sparkled under a resplendent morning sun.
+Robertson felt something wet and warm creeping down his face.
+He touched just above his lips, and he looked down to see his fingertips painted in dark red blood.
+He had never been so afraid.
+“Well, shit,” the skipper murmured, the sound of his voice returning to normal mid-syllable.

 Wardroom, USS Telesforo Trinidad (DDG-139)